elitanzc/Predicting-film-ratings-using-reviews/README.md

 We analysed Disney+ films using film metadata and reviews scrapped from IMDB, and built models for predicting film ratings using these data.

 ## What the file contains
-Codes for working on reviews, which includes:
+Work done on reviews, which includes:
 - data cleaning and text preprocessing steps
 - LDA topic modelling
 - prediction using neural network